 Check out busy mama Chloe’s blog on the finest choice for dressing up her daughter in a tulle party dress for a wedding, the dress is dreamy and enriched with flower details...

 Now you might be super-excited for your kid’s first piano performance or a choir recital, but the dress code here is mostly conventional and decorum coded.
 Stick to the basic, comfy tee and full-length pants option.
+Don’t go all too formal in your dresses.
 Avoid extra sequins, frills and everything slippery where half the time he or she will be adjusting the loose straps and bows.
 The outfit should be in sync with the activities and occasion.

 You can allow subtle prints like flowers, stripes in tops and tees.
 Avoid neon, over the top cartoon print dresses.
 You don’t want the little one to swim in the “print attack”.

 When dressing up kids, Comfort comes first.
 Be it Christmas or wedding, you know kids are like a hurricane, one minute they will be exploring the patio grass and before you know it, he or she is feeding the outfit a fair share of the cake.
-So, on special occasions, it’s A-Ok to give in.
+So, when you decide on kids formal dresses for special occasions, it’s A-Ok to give in.
 Just make sure the outfit is not tight, extra knotty or frilly.

 Keep the spares handy